AlikhanIT/test-tor/README.md

 - Specify download destination folders and/or filenames
 - Download multiple files
 - Improved text output (including the ability to suppress it)
+- Safer default behavior (no overwriting files, no non-HTTPS downloads)

 ## Building From Source